Airbnb wants you to visit Puerto Rico

 So far, Airbnb has offered its response tool in connection with 100 disasters around the world, Chesky said.

-Along with donating booking fees, and the 50 new experiences in Puerto Rico, Airbnb also announced Wednesday the launch of the Puerto Rico Tourism Company.
+Along with donating booking fees, and the 50 new experiences in Puerto Rico, Airbnb also announced Wednesday the launch of a marketing partnership with the Puerto Rico Tourism Company.
 This joint initiative with the country aims to promote sustainable tourism on the island and encourage visitors to travel to Puerto Rico.

 "It's critical that we get tourism back up to normal," Rossello said.
 "Now, because of the storm, people are aware that there is this small island that has something to offer."